 Mechanism of failure

-A variable is declared, but never used.
+A variable is declared but never used.
 The existence of an unused variable may indicate a design or coding error.

 Because compilers routinely diagnose unused local variables, their presence may be an indication that compiler warnings are either suppressed or are being ignored.